 - There is also a need for policies that make low-carbon behaviours easier, cheaper, and more attractive, alongside regulations and incentives to shift behaviour.
 Generally, interventions are more likely to be successful when introduced in ‘moments of change’, when habits are disrupted and behaviour is more malleable.

-- Restrictions on advertising are seen as a viable way to reduce demand for flying.
+- Restrictions on advertising are seen as a viable way to reduce demand for flying: "Behaviour change can be aided through limitations on the advertising and incentivising of flying by the aviation industry, government, and celebrity culture."

 These findings highlight the importance of social tipping points, as social norms are found to be strong indicators of behaviour, and play a bigger role in changing people's behaviours towards sustainability than the availability of information about negative climate impacts of behaviours.